nibble-arts/memberaccess_xh/README.md

 The CMSimple_XH plugin is designed to grant page access depending on defined group rights.
 The registration is automatically done by the user adding a defined default group.
 The profile is locked until a confirmation link is called, which is automatically sent to the given email.
 After a definable timeout, unconfirmed profiles are automatically removed.
 When logged in, the user can edit his name and email.
 The profile data with the password hash is stored in a text file, as well as the group affiliation.

+The user and group data is stored in the content area of CMSimple, with a secure hash for the password.
+A backup of the CMSimple content directory stores the member data automatically.

 Plugin use
 ==========